AurelienDellac/discord-ttrpg-soundboard/README.md

 - the absolute path to the folder where the soundboard will search for local files (see [managing sounds](#managing-sounds-and-categories) for more information)

 You can configure the last three options as you want.
 For the bots tokens go to your discord developper application page.
 The token can be found in the bot section of each application by clicking on ``reset token``.
 Then paste each token in the corresponding option.

+You can now lauching the tool by executing the batch file and the bots should now be online in your discord server.

+### Better launcher and shortcut
+WIP

 ## Use
 The tool consists of 2 Discord music bots and a soundboard displayed in a web view.
 The soundboard allow you to control the music played by the bots throught the interface.
 The bots cannot be controlled throught the discord chat except for joining and leaving a voice channel.